ChrisEssery/group-project/Portfolio/Background.md

 ## Background literature

-In what follows, we provide an overview of the background literature relating to social isolation and loneliness among older people.
+In this section, we provide an overview of the background literature relating to social isolation and loneliness among older people.
 We define key terms and identify public health concerns and current interventions.

 According to recent figures, around 50% of people over the age of 60 will face social isolation and around 33% will experience some level of loneliness during the remaining period of their lives [[**1**]](#references).
 These figures point to a growing public health issue affecting older members of the population - one that is likely to continue with the growing size of our ageing society, both in the UK and internationally.